jsonschema-path 0.5.0

 Resolved cache

-This cache is optional and disabled by default (resolved_cache_maxsize=0).
-You can enable it when creating paths or accessors, for example:
+This cache is enabled by default (resolved_cache_maxsize=128).
+You can disable it when creating paths or accessors, for example:

 Benchmarks